▶ Breaking

 § 04 / Integrity

 Every release on GitHub ships with a SHA-256 hash.
-Check the downloaded installer matches before running it — takes about 10 seconds in PowerShell.
+Check the downloaded installer matches before running it, takes about 10 seconds in PowerShell.

 PowerShell · verify SHA-256

-# 1. Get the expected hash from GitHub Releases # https://github.com/Jaguwa/OpenDescent/releases/tag/v0.5.4 # 2.
-Compute the hash of your downloaded file PS> Get-FileHash .\OpenDescent.Setup.0.5.4.exe -Algorithm SHA256 Algorithm Hash Path --------- ---- ---- SHA256 4F8B9C2E7A10B3DF12AC... (your local hash) # 3.
-Compare to the hash on the GitHub Releases page # If they match, binary is exactly what was published. # If they don't match, DO NOT RUN — re-download or open a security report.
+# 1. Get the expected hash from GitHub Releases # https://github.com/Jaguwa/OpenDescent/releases/tag/v0.5.7 # 2.
+Compute the hash of your downloaded file PS> Get-FileHash .\OpenDescent.Setup.0.5.7.exe -Algorithm SHA256 Algorithm Hash Path --------- ---- ---- SHA256 4F8B9C2E7A10B3DF12AC... (your local hash) # 3.
+Compare to the hash on the GitHub Releases page # If they match, binary is exactly what was published. # If they don't match, DO NOT RUN.
+Re-download or open a security report.

 Reproducible builds

 Full reproducible-build parity is in progress.
 That means you can currently verify that the binary matches what we published, but not yet that the binary matches a build from source you ran yourself.
-Reproducible builds are on the roadmap — when they ship, we'll publish build instructions here.
+Reproducible builds are on the roadmap.
+When they ship, we'll publish build instructions here.

 Release notes.